Sister Stella L.: Digital restoration

-In June 2023, the Film Development Council of the Philippines announced that they teamed up with Regal Entertainment to restore two films from the said film studio that starred Vilma Santos, among the two is the 1984 film Sister Stella L.
+In 2012, when ABS-CBN Corporation began its film restoration campaign, they wanted to restore the film, but it failed to push through due to various disagreements, particularly with the director's grievances toward the Monteverdes regarding the matter of restoring it.
+(Note: Attributed to these references:) In June 2023, the Film Development Council of the Philippines announced that they teamed up with Regal Entertainment to restore two films from the said film studio that starred Vilma Santos, among the two is the 1984 film Sister Stella L.